Morteza-Rastgoo/TTS-kokoro/README.md

-# TTS-kokoro
+# MoriTTS

-A text-to-speech implementation using the Kokoro model, an 82M parameter TTS model that provides high-quality speech synthesis.
+A text-to-speech implementation using a state-of-the-art neural TTS model, providing high-quality speech synthesis.

 ## Features